Young Marx: The publication of the "early writings"

+The debate over Marx's intellectual continuity

 The Young Marx is usually still considered part of humanist "bourgeois" philosophy, which Marx later criticized along with German idealism.
-Marx viewed "social relations" as taking precedence over individual consciousness - a product of ideology according to him.
+Marx viewed social relations as taking precedence over individual consciousness - a product of ideology according to him.
 Marxist humanists stressed the humanistic philosophical foundations of Marx's thought by focusing on the Economic and Philosophical Manuscripts of 1844.
 In this work, Marx expounds his theory of alienation, which echoes many of the themes of Ludwig Feuerbach's The Essence of Christianity (1841).

 The theory prominent in the Manuscripts is a "return to species-being" - a normative, anthropological theory.
 Some commentators suggest that the later Marx abandons this idea in favour of a structural description.
 Sidney Hook, Daniel Bell and Lewis Feuer hold that the change in mode of exposition in Marx's magnum opus Capital corresponds to a change in his ideas.
 An extreme representative of this position is the Marxist philosopher Louis Althusser, who argues that the young Marx can not be read while presupposing "fully-developed Marxism".
 Althusser thus poses the question of how one may conceive the transformation of Marx's thought without adopting an idealist perspective.
 Althusser wishes to avoid a teleological view, which holds that Marx's early writings express the contents of the Mature Marx's theory in a nascent state using Feuerbachian language.
 For Althusser, this would mark a return to Georg Wilhelm Friedrich Hegel's spiritual dialectics.

 Jean-Yves Calvez, Robert C. Tucker, David McLellan, Iring Fetscher, Shlomo Avineri, István Mészáros and Leszek Kołakowski deny there is any break between the Young Marx and the Old Marx.
-Siegfried Landshut, Heinrich Popitz, J-P Mayer and Erich Fromm hold that the theory of the early Marx is richer than the more restricted theory of the later Marx.
+Siegfried Landshut, J-P Mayer, Heinrich Popitz, and Erich Fromm hold that the theory of the early Marx is richer than the more intellectually restricted theory of the later Marx.
 Commentators such as Benedetto Croce, Karl Löwith and Sidney Hook argue that the later Marx abandons Hegelianism completely, a view disparaged by György Lukács, Iring Fetscher, Robert C. Tucker and Shlomo Avineri.